 We provide the top body contouring questions and answers for our patients

-Q: Am I a Good Candidate for Body Contouring?
+Q: Am I a Good Candidate for Body Contouring, Coolsculpting or newest version of Liposuction?

-A: The best candidate for this treatment is someone who is exercising and eating a proper diet but is still having problem areas.
+A: The best candidate for these treatments is someone who is exercising and eating a proper diet but is still having problem areas.
 A skinny, fit person can still have cellulite and might not be able to get rid of it on their own no matter how much they diet and exercise.

 Another example is someone who just had a child, got back in shape through diet and exercise but can’t tighten the skin in certain areas.
 We also have stretch mark reduction.

 A: Body Contouring uses combined energies known as ELOS to precisely target and heat fatty tissues within the treated area.
-In addition the Radio wave frequency and heat manipulates the fatty tissue and evens out the skin to reveal a smooth, tighter figure.
-Essentially it shrinks and melts the fat cells back into its original place leaving a smoother contour.
+In addition, the Radio wave frequency and heat manipulate the fatty tissue and evens out the skin to reveal a smooth, tighter figure.
+Essentially it shrinks and melts the fat cells, leaving a smoother contour.

 A: Typically 3-5 treatments per area treated, spaced 3-14 days apart